sohamc0/micrOcaml-compiler/README.md

 Evaluation of subexpressions should be done from left to right to ensure that lines with multiple possible errors match up with our expected errors.

-Now we describe what your interpreter should do for each kind of `expr`, i.e.,
+Here's what the interpreter should do for each kind of `expr`, i.e.,

 ```
 type expr =